Starbucks (NASDAQ:SBUX) Issues FY 2022 Earnings Guidance

-Starbucks (NASDAQ:SBUX) updated its FY 2022 earnings guidance on Friday.
+Starbucks (NASDAQ:SBUX) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided EPS guidance of $3.410-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $3.730.
 The company issued revenue guidance of $32.50 billion-$33 billion, compared to the consensus revenue estimate of $32.06 billion.

-Several research firms recently weighed in on SBUX.
-Deutsche Bank Aktiengesellschaft upgraded shares of Starbucks from a hold rating to a buy rating and set a $127.00 target price for the company in a report on Monday, October 11th.
-Morgan Stanley dropped their price target on shares of Starbucks from $124.00 to $117.00 and set an equal weight rating for the company in a research note on Friday.
-BMO Capital Markets dropped their price target on shares of Starbucks from $140.00 to $135.00 and set an outperform rating for the company in a research note on Friday.
-TheStreet upgraded shares of Starbucks from a c rating to a b- rating in a research note on Tuesday, July 27th.
-Finally, Cowen decreased their price objective on shares of Starbucks from $135.00 to $125.00 and set an outperform rating for the company in a research report on Friday.
-Nine research analysts have rated the stock with a hold rating and twenty have given a buy rating to the stock.
-Based on data from MarketBeat, the company presently has a consensus rating of Buy and an average target price of $123.00.
+Starbucks (NASDAQ:SBUX) last announced its quarterly earnings results on Thursday, October 28th.
+The coffee company reported $1.00 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $1.00.
+The firm had revenue of $8.10 billion during the quarter, compared to analyst estimates of $8.22 billion.
+Starbucks had a negative return on equity of 43.16% and a net margin of 10.43%.
+Starbucks’s quarterly revenue was up 30.6% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $0.51 earnings per share.
+On average, analysts predict that Starbucks will post 3.25 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, November 26th.
-Investors of record on Friday, November 12th will be paid a dividend of $0.49 per share.
-This is an increase from Starbucks’s previous quarterly dividend of $0.45.
-The ex-dividend date is Wednesday, November 10th.
-This represents a $1.96 annualized dividend and a dividend yield of 1.80%.
-Starbucks’s dividend payout ratio is presently 153.85%.
+A number of analysts recently issued reports on the company.
+Barclays lowered their price target on Starbucks from $135.00 to $128.00 and set an overweight rating for the company in a report on Friday.
+Royal Bank of Canada reduced their price objective on shares of Starbucks from $131.00 to $124.00 and set an outperform rating for the company in a research note on Friday.
+TheStreet raised shares of Starbucks from a c rating to a b- rating in a research note on Tuesday, July 27th.
+Credit Suisse Group reduced their price objective on shares of Starbucks from $137.00 to $132.00 and set an outperform rating for the company in a research note on Friday.
+Finally, Wedbush reduced their price objective on shares of Starbucks from $132.00 to $128.00 and set an outperform rating for the company in a research note on Friday.
+Nine research analysts have rated the stock with a hold rating and twenty have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company currently has an average rating of Buy and an average target price of $123.00.

-In other Starbucks news, COO John Culver sold 148,619 shares of the stock in a transaction that occurred on Friday, August 6th.
+In other news, COO John Culver sold 148,619 shares of Starbucks stock in a transaction on Friday, August 6th.
 The shares were sold at an average price of $119.00, for a total transaction of $17,685,661.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Corporate insiders own 0.36% of the company’s stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+0.36% of the stock is currently owned by insiders.

 A hedge fund recently raised its stake in Starbucks stock.
-Morgan Stanley lifted its holdings in Starbucks Co.
-(NASDAQ:SBUX) by 3.1% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 13,016,786 shares of the coffee company’s stock after acquiring an additional 396,104 shares during the period.
-Morgan Stanley owned approximately 1.10% of Starbucks worth $1,455,407,000 as of its most recent SEC filing.
-68.27% of the stock is owned by hedge funds and other institutional investors.
+Morgan Stanley increased its stake in shares of Starbucks Co.
+(NASDAQ:SBUX) by 3.1% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 13,016,786 shares of the coffee company’s stock after acquiring an additional 396,104 shares during the quarter.
+Morgan Stanley owned about 1.10% of Starbucks worth $1,455,407,000 at the end of the most recent quarter.
+68.27% of the stock is currently owned by hedge funds and other institutional investors.

 About Starbucks